 A4:

 Yes this is true for some people, especially if they are taking a lot of T3 medication.
 If their signs and symptoms show no evidence of being hyperthyroid at all, then testing FT3 within hours of taking a T3 dose and finding it high is not a concern.
 If I tested my FT3 within 12 hours of a T3 dose, it would be around 9-10 and my local reference range is 3.4-6.7.
 So, I tend to leave 18-24 hours and test trough levels – by which time my FT3 is in range.
+Some thyroid patients may need to leave longer to get both FT3 and TSH in range.
+It is best to test this privately first – to avoid nasty surprises and having your much needed medication level reduced.

 But you need to be certain your signs and symptoms are good and not suggesting that you are on too much thyroid medication.
 These include blood pressure, heart rate and body temperature.
 Checking blood calcium is also good as too much T3 can raise it.
 An ECG (EKG) is a good idea too during the period of titrating your T3 dose and maybe occasionally thereafter.